lrpinto/HotelReservationApp/README.md

 ## Software Requirements

-To run this application you need the following Software installed:
+To run this application the following software must be installed:

-- Java SDK 20
+- Java SDK 20+

 ```shell
 luisapinto@Luisas-MacBook-Pro HotelReservationApplication % java --version